 }

 The code above will connect to our MySQL database using the PDO interface.
 Remember to update the connection variables to reflect your own details.
-If there is an error, it will output to the screen.
+If something goes wrong, you'll see an error message on the screen.

 Add after: